GhentCDH/UTFCharacterViewer/README.md

 # UTFCharacterViewer

-A small debugging tool to see the (byte) contents of UTF8 characters
+A small debugging tool to see the (byte) contents of UTF8 characters.
 See below for a screenshot.
+To put it to the test go to [the live UTFCharacterViewer demo page](https://ghentcdh.github.io/UTFCharacterViewer/) if you want to experience the diversity of UTF8 feel free to [first gibberify you text input](https://gibberifier.com/).

 <img src="./media/utf8-character-viewer.png">

 ## Credits

+Partially vibe coded with Claude.

 Development by [Ghent Centre for Digital Humanities - Ghent University](https://www.ghentcdh.ugent.be/).
 Funded by the [GhentCDH research projects](https://www.ghentcdh.ugent.be/projects).